 Marylebone Cricket Club is not only the world's most prestigious cricket club, it is also the most active cricket club.
 At any given moment in the year, there is usually an MCC member playing or coaching cricket somewhere in the world.
 The Club's sides regularly tour overseas to all cricket-playing nations and to developing ones as well - to destinations as diverse as Tanzania and Cyprus - helping to increase cricket's international appeal.

 The MCC Foundation complements MCC’s work in promoting the game of cricket abroad, especially to young people.
-We are currently working with our charity partners on major projects in Sri Lanka, Afghanistan and Rwanda and, in 2014, supported the Chinese Women's Cricket Team's tour to England.
+In recent years we have worked with charity partners on major projects in Sri Lanka, Afghanistan and Rwanda and, in 2014, supported the Chinese Women's Cricket Team's tour to England.

 "The true Spirit of Cricket is spreading joy and hope to this war-torn nation.
 It is a new story for Afghanistan…a good news story at last."